WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 **Bersekers** are terrifying warriors who head no warning when they rush forth into battle, lost in the haze of violence so pure as to drown out any pain they might feel.
 Simply powering through until all around them lay dead.
 They are particularly common among trolls and dwarves, though not unique to them.

+> "I'm gonna enjoy guttin' you, lemme hear your bones crunch!
+GRaaAaAAH!!"
+>
+> - A berserker rousing before a fight

 \columnbreak